 What Does The Law Say?

-As cyberbullying is a relatively new phenomenon, the UK courts are still trying to catch up with it and sentence offenders effectively.
 Though no laws specifically apply to cyberbullying alone, there are several laws which can be applied in cyberbullying cases:

 - Protection from Harassment Act 1997